Applicants who want to become a CT Notary Public must complete the following steps:

 Exam

-Applicants must pass the exam included in the online Notary Public application form.
-All questions must be answered correctly to pass.
+Applicants must pass the exam included in the online Notary Public application.
+You must correctly answer all exam questions to receive a Notary commission.

 You can prepare for the exam by reviewing the Notary Public Manual.